nileshzemse/mernfeed/README.md

 and below that feeds are shown

 Functionality Done so far:

 1. user login
 2. create a feed
 3. show feeds form users which the login user follows
+4. show special feeds from medium.com Type A, B
+5. Get the feeds on clicking Load More button or scroll down
-4. Api - user login
+6. Api - user login
-5. Api - get user profile
+7. Api - get user profile
-6. Api - get userIds followed by login user
+8. Api - get userIds followed by login user
-7. Api - get tags followed by login user
+9. Api - get tags followed by login user
-8. Api - login user can follow the userId coming in post request
+10. Api - login user can follow the userId coming in post request
-9. Api - login user can follow the tag coming in post request
+11. Api - login user can follow the tag coming in post request
-10. Api - get the posts from users which login user follows
+12. Api - get the feeds from users which login user follows
-11. Api - get the posts having tags which login user follows
+13. Api - get the feeds having tags which login user follows
+14. Api - get the feeds from users and tags which login user follows
-12. Api - get the posts from medium.com
+15. Api - get the feeds from medium.com
-13. Api - get the posts having tag which which is passed in GET
+16. Api - get the feeds having tag which which is passed in GET
-14. Api - create a post
+17. Api - create a post

 Functionality Pending:

-1. Get the feeds on clicking Load More button or scroll down
+1. Get the feeds on scroll down
-2. Get the feeds mixture of feeds from users and tags which login user follows
-3. show feeds on tags page
+2. show feeds on tags page
-4. Follow/Unfollow user
+3. Follow/Unfollow user
-5. Follow/Unfollow tag
+4. Follow/Unfollow tag
-6. global tags - autosuggest while creating feed-post
+5. global tags - autosuggest while creating feed-post